bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 - Afterwards, you may need to choose whether to generate a JavaScript or a TypeScript project.
   An _ECMAScript2016+ project with Babel_ will include [Babel](https://babeljs.io)
   to guarantee the existence of features that were already standardized in ECMAScript.
-  A [TypeScript](https://www.typescriptlang.org/) project will be configured to use a TypeScript compiler instead.
+  A [TypeScript](https://www.typescriptlang.org/) project will have its source code in TypeScript, and will be configured to use a TypeScript compiler instead.
-  TypeScript has its own supported set of JavaScript features, and useful type definitions around the Dicoogle development environment are included in the project.
-  ECMAScript2016+ will let you write JavaScript directly, but can more easily be extended with Babel plugins.
-  Any of the two kinds of projects should work fine for Dicoogle, but you might prefer the JavaScript project if you are not comfortable with TypeScript.
+  Either one will work fine for this project, so choose the one which you are the most comfortable with.
-  On the other hand, a TypeScript project will provide you better IDE integration with static type checking and auto-complete facilities.
 - The **minimum supported version** of Dicoogle can also be specified.
   The higher the version, the more mechanisms will be provided.
   When developing for the latest version, pick _the most recent one_ of the options given.
 - The **caption** is a label that is shown in the web application.
-We will set this one to _"Troubleshoot"_.
+We will set this one to _"Health Check"_.
 - Finally, you are requested additional information about the project, which can be added in case of the project being put into a public repository.
 They are all optional.

 After the process is complete, you will have a brand new project in your working directory.